sal55/langs/README.md

+## Language Development

 I develop a number of small-scale language-related projects on my PC.

-This github site is used for associated resources such as docs, charts, source backups, benchmark results, the odd binary.
+This github site is used for associated resources such as docs, source backups, benchmark results, and the odd binary.
 Most projects are written in my M language, but the master sources and development are on my home PC.

 Currently I'm working on a version 8 of my M compiler (codenamed BB in folder BX), but it's been going in various different directions for months.

-First targeting ARM64, then using a IL 'TCL', back to x64 using TCL, doing a couple of backends that weren't great; dropping it for a IL-less compiler; tidying the front-end; realising using no IL is a lot of trouble; reinstating an IL based on PCL but in a much reduced manner, so that it is only a small part of that code gen.

-At least, it has helped refine the design so that the result should be sweet.
-Some weeks to go though.
+It is gradually converging towards a scheme where AST is directly converted to native code, but using the operand model of the stack IL.

 ### Current Set of Languages
 ````
-M          Lower level systems language
+M          Lower level systems language (see below)
 Q          Dynamic scripting language
 AA         x64-subset assembler using my syntax
 PCL        Stack-based IL used by MM and BCC compilers (this can be a complete standalone language)